Cracked.com: Features

 The Cracked "front page" formerly contained columns by a staff of regular contributors, including Sean "Seanbaby" Reiley, Daniel O'Brien, Robert Brockway, Cody Johnston, Soren Bowie, Chris Bucholz, host and writer of the web series Hate by Numbers Wayne Gladstone, John Cheese, Christina Hsu, and Michael Swaim, head writer and performer of the sketch comedy group "Those Aren't Muskets!".
 It also published videos, weekly image manipulation contests called Photoplasty and Pictofacts, and a daily "Craptions" contest where users added funny captions to odd photographs.
 The site also hosted Pointless Waste of Time, Pargin's old forum, which contained a writer's workshop, a section for readers to submit content for the Photoplasty and Pictofacts contests, and a template for generating small, one-shot articles called "Quick Fixes," along with general and specific discussion threads on a variety of topics.
 Eventually the Craptions contest was moved from the front page to the forums.

 The Writer's Workshop section of the forum was limited-access (by request only), and it functioned as a "virtual writer's room", where more than 2,500 would-be writers pitched articles to which other users and editors provided feedback.
 According to former general manager Oren Katzeff, "Nothing gets on the homepage without heavy editing"; [writers] "pitch the site's on-staff editorial team, who give out assignments and feedback to writers after an idea is greenlit".
 O'Brien and five other editors picked and refined the best material.
 More than 90% of the stories on the top spot of Cracked's homepage came from the Workshop.
 Cracked became known for its popular listicles, which include titles like "The 6 Most Insane People To Ever Run For President" and "7 Basic Things You Won't Believe You're All Doing Wrong".

 After being sold to Literally Media, the forums were taken down and all reader-generated content was discontinued in favor of Image macro sets created by a few regular inside contributors, due to their suitability for posting on social media.
 Old articles, columns, and image sets are still hosted on the site (some with broken formatting or missing images) but many of the old videos are only available on the Cracked YouTube channel.

 Video content

 About 30% of Cracked's content is video.
-As of October 2014, Cracked had 22 web series exclusive to their site.
 In 2009, Cracked debuted the web series Agents of Cracked, which generated 20 million views over three seasons.
-In July 2010, Cracked debuted After Hours, a video-debate version of Cracked's lists which features four Cracked staffers discussing topics such as "Why Batman Is Secretly Terrible for Gotham" and "Why 'Star Wars' Is Secretly Terrifying for Women".
+In July 2010, Cracked debuted After Hours, a video-debate version of Cracked's lists, which features four Cracked staffers discussing topics such as "Why Batman Is Secretly Terrible for Gotham" and "Why 'Star Wars' Is Secretly Terrifying for Women".
+In October 2014, Cracked had 22 web series exclusive to their site.